Pressure Cooker Rojo Fiesta Chicken is a great make a head freezer meal and an easy weeknight dinner meal for busy moms and dads.

 If using fresh tomatoes, just dice them up and make sure you use the juice.

-Add the rest of the ingredients and whisk them all together.
+Add the Fire Roasted Green Chiles and the rest of the ingredients and whisk them all together.
 This is such a simple and easy recipe, but it has so much flavor.
 Diabetics, please substitute sugar free barbecue sauce for regular barbecue sauce.

 Dice up the onion really well and dump it over the chicken and then pour in the sauce.